It's Punky Brewster

-It's Punky Brewster is a 1985–1986 animated spin-off of the live action television sitcom Punky Brewster.
+It's Punky Brewster is a 1985–86 animated spin-off of the live-action television sitcom Punky Brewster.
 It was animated by Ruby-Spears Productions.
 The show uses the same premise and main cast as its parent series, but also includes a magical sprite named Glomer.
 26 episodes were produced over two seasons.

 Synopsis

 The series featured the voices of the original Punky Brewster cast as their respective characters.
 A new character, Glomer (voiced by Frank Welker), was added as the "leprechaun gopher".
-He came from Chaundoon, a city at the end of the rainbow and possesses various magical powers.
-One such power was the ability to transport Punky and her friends, Margaux, Cherie, and Allen, and at times her dog, Brandon, to any part of the Earth instantly.
+He came from Chaundoon, a city at the end of the rainbow and possesses all of magical powers.
+One such power was the ability to teleport Punky and her friends, Margaux, Cherie, and Allen, and at times her pet dog, Brandon, to any part of the Earth instantly.
 Some episodes included Glomer having to correct his own mistakes, as when he plays around with magic and transforms Henry into a statue of Julius Caesar.

+Title

 It's Punky Brewster is the series' unofficial name (Punky when the show first premiered); on the title card and in TV listings, it was simply called Punky Brewster.

+Release

-In season 2, shows 4 through 13 had a first-run episode and a repeat from the first season.
-The series was canceled in September 1987, but reruns returned from October 1988 until September 1989 after NBC's live action pre-teen show 2 Hip 4 TV was cancelled.
-The show was syndicated as a revolving feature of Maxie's World during the 1989–1990 season.
+In season 2, shows up 4 through 13 had a first-run episode and a rerun from the first season.
+The show was canceled in September 1987, but reruns came back from October 1988 until September 1989 after NBC's live-action, preteen-aimed show 2 Hip 4 TV was cancelled.
+The show was syndicated as a revolving feature of Maxie's World during the 1989–90 season.